LinkedSoftwareDependencies/Article-Reproducability/content/abstract.md

 <!-- Perspectives -->
-Moreover, this work can serve other use cases, such as general software instantiation outside of experiments, and query execution over software configuration metadata.
+Moreover, this work can serve other use cases, such as general software instantiation outside of experiments, and reasoning or querying over software configuration metadata.